unionlabs/union/08-wasm-issue.md

 - When relaying, it becomes impossible to know what the type of the light client is since all clients are `08-wasm-N`.
 We have resorted to including a global in the wasm bytecode directly and parsing that, which is far from ideal - but it enables us to statelessly know how to parse the inner types without requiring an extra indirection with `Any`.
    - given that `08-wasm` is intended to be a "proxy light client", one could say that the inner types aren't supposed to be parsed outside of the contracts - but how else is one supposed to construct the correct messages?

-- Since wasm clients are now expected to write their own states in instantiate (https://github.com/cosmos/ibc-go/pull/4033), there is a possible discrepency between the message types (`wasm.*`, wrapping the actual types) and the stored states.
+- Since wasm clients are now expected to write their own states in instantiate (https://github.com/cosmos/ibc-go/pull/4033), there is a possible discrepancy between the message types (`wasm.*`, wrapping the actual types) and the stored states.
 This makes both relaying and verification more complex, since either the relayer needs to unpack the wasm wrappers when sending messages to counterparties, and repack them when sending back, or the receiving end needs to do the packing and unpacking manually (which can get very expensive when working in highly restrictive environments).
 Counterparty clients (and/or the relayer) are also now expected to know whether or not the wasm client unwraps it's state, since it's no longer standard (i.e. always wrapped in `wasm.*`) - adding an additional layer of complexity.

 This boils down to these 4 points: